This post may contain affiliate links.

 • Garlic – Fresh or frozen pre-prepared is fine

-• Cabbage – I like Savoy but choose your favourite
+• Cabbage – I like Savoy but choose your favourite.
+Finely slice this up

 How to make Colcannon

-Hint: If you’re not serving this straight away, you can keep it warm in the oven in an ovenproof dish, and it will get a nice crispy topping.
+Hint: If you’re not serving this straight away, you can keep it warm in the oven in an ovenproof dish.
+It will get a nice crispy topping.

 How to store Colcannon